 Removes 99.999% of Giardia, E.coli, Cryptosporidium, Cholera, Protozoan Cysts, and parasites

 - Reduces chemicals and heavy metals

 - 100-gallon capacity and weighs less than 1 oz.

 - Actual size: .7″ wide x 6″ tall

 While the design of the sidekick is awesome, the clip that you attach to your clothing or backpack strap is not strong enough.
 We did lose our first filter after instinctively wanting to slide it onto Poppy’s backpack strap.
 We also would have loved if the filter had a pouch or something that would keep the replacement filter close by–I was fumbling in my backpack pocket trying to make sure I didn’t accidentally lose the replacement tip, as it’s small.

-*Disclosure: I received free product from HydroBlu to review and aid in this giveaway–all views and opinions are my own.
+*Disclosure: I received free product from HydroBlu to review–all views and opinions are my own.
 Open to U.S. residents only*